-It would be ideal to relate your ticket to an opportunity offered by UT Austin, such as a boarding pass to Barcelona in order for you to study Spanish at study abroad program you read on UT Austin’s study abroad page, because you work with Latino immigrants in your community center and feel the need to bridge the cultural gap between you and your clients.
+It would be ideal to relate your ticket to an opportunity offered by UT Austin, such as a boarding pass to Barcelona in order to study Spanish at a study-abroad program you read on UT Austin’s study-abroad page, because you work with Latino immigrants in your community center and feel the need to bridge the cultural gap between you and your clients.

-Regardless of what you choose to be the purpose of your ticket, your essay will fare best against the creativity of all your competitors if you are able to relate it to the activities, courses, and general experiences you would pursue at UT Austin.
+Regardless of what you choose for the purpose of your ticket, your essay will fare best against the creativity of all your competitors if you are able to relate it to the activities, courses, and general experiences you would pursue at UT Austin.

 Your decision to pursue a degree within architecture, art history, design, studio art, visual art/studies, or art education cannot be solely substantiated by work you have done in the field in the past.
 Through your response to this essay, UT Austin admissions officers seek to understand how your interaction with your preferred form of art has affected your way of thinking.

 The admissions reader will want to see self-reflection regarding your work in your field.
 Mentioning a passion for the art form will not add as much value to your essay as explaining how you translated your passion into a thought process that has driven your subsequent creations.
 You should prove in this essay that you have already begun growing as an artist of sorts, and how you think your artistic ability could evolve should you be admitted into the program at UT Austin.